RaD Man

 In 2006, RaD Man became a member of cDc's Ninja Strike Force.

 In 2007, he co-founded Blockparty with Jason Scott, a North American demoparty.
-The event was produced in cooperation with Notacon and took place annually in Cleveland, Ohio, from 2007–2010.
+The event was produced in cooperation with Notacon and took place annually in Cleveland, Ohio, from 2007 to 2010.

 In November 2009, ANSI art group Blocktronics paid tribute to RaD Man and his contributions to the ANSI art scene by releasing an artpack titled "Codename Chris Wirth".